oceanum-io/oceanum-js/packages/datamesh/README.md

 const data=await datamesh.query(query);
 ```

+[!WARNING]
 DO NOT put your Datamesh token directly into browser code.
-For use in an SPA, you can either forward your Datamesh request through a proxy or implement a token exchange.
-Read the [library documentation](https://oceanum-js.oceanum.io/) to learn more.
+For use in an SPA, you should forward your Datamesh request through a reverse proxy to conceal your token.
+Read the [library documentation](https://oceanum-js.oceanum.io/datamesh/reverse_proxy) to learn more.